Alan Schmitt

 Research interests

-Programming language support for component-based distributed systems, including type systems for process calculi and behavioral theory of distributed systems.
+Programming languages and static analyses for component-based distributed systems, including type systems for process calculi and behavioral theory of distributed systems.

 Refereed journal papers